 We built solitary bee condos for the Mississippi Madawaska Land Trust workshop located at High Lonesome near Pakenham.
 It proved to be a fantastic friendship building opportunity for the shedder team who assembled these structures.
 It was a learning experience that helped bring us closer together.

 In November of 2018, we finalized agreements for two locations from which to work.
 We now have a space to meet and a "Shed with public exposure" at the Mill of Kintail Conservation Area and also a spectacular workshop in Appleton.
-The Mill of Kintail Gatehouse is where the shed meets every second and fourth Thursday at 10AM.
+The Mill of Kintail Gatehouse is where the shed met every second and fourth Thursday at 10AM.
 On the first and third Thursday, we meet for breakfast at 8:00 AM at The Superior restaurant on Mill Street in Almonte.
+This has since been changed to the Gourmet Restaurant in Carleton Place.
+It is tough finding a restaurant that can handle/sit a membership of 40-plus (although the maximum turnout has been 21).

 The Appleton workshop is a place where shedders can enjoy making things shoulder to shoulder.